Skip to main content

 Crawlee won't fix broken selectors for you (yet), but it helps you build and maintain your crawlers faster.

-When a website adds JavaScript rendering, you don't have to rewrite everything, only switch to one of the browser crawlers.
+When a website adds JavaScript rendering, you don't have to rewrite everything, only switch to a browser crawler.
 When you later find a great API to speed up your crawls, flip the switch back.

 Crawlee is built by people who scrape for a living and use it every day to scrape millions of pages.
 Meet our community on Discord.